zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_pipes.rst

 Although a pipe endeavors to accept all available data bytes when the :option:`_ALL_N` pipe option is specified, it does not guarantee that the data bytes will be accepted in an "all or nothing" manner.
-If the pipe is able to accept at least one data byte it returns :option:`RC_INCOMPLETE` to notify the sending task that its request was not fully satisfied; if the pipe is unable to accept any data bytes it returns :option:`RC_FAIL`.
+When the pipe is able to accept at least one data byte, it returns :option:`RC_INCOMPLETE` to notify the sending task that its request was not fully satisfied.
+When the pipe is unable to accept any data bytes, it returns :option:`RC_FAIL`.

-An example of a situation that can result in an incomplete send is a time limited send request through an unbuffered pipe.
-If the receiving task chooses to receive only a subset of the sender's data bytes, and then the send operation times out before the receiving task attempts to receive the remainder, an incomplete send occurs.
+One example of a situation that can result in an incomplete send is a time-limited send request through an unbuffered pipe.
+If the receiving task chooses to receive only a subset of the sender's data bytes, and the send operation times out before the receiving task attempts to receive the remainder, an incomplete send occurs.

 Sending using a Memory Pool Block